sysobjadm(8) 맨 페이지 - 윈디하나의 솔라나라

 state means in the case of the use of the global -R flag.

-device-set-instance -u uuid | -p path <instance>
+device-set-instance -u uuid | -p path instance

 Sets the instance number for a device.
-If done on an running
+If done on an running de‐

-abled, and followed by a reboot.
+and followed by a reboot.

 DEVICE COMMAND EXAMPLES

-This example displays how a number of old device entries can be
+This example displays how a number of old device entries can be re‐

-removed, and then the remaining device instances can be reassigned to
+moved, and then the remaining device instances can be reassigned to

 have low, contiguous instance numbers.
 This example uses the USB 'hid'

-driver as an example, removing old instances of the mouse/keyboard
+driver as an example, removing old instances of the mouse/keyboard de‐

-# svcadm disable -t sysobj
+# svcadm disable -st sysobj

 # sysobjadm device-list -d hid